Indrajeet790/QuadB_TECH-Assignement/README.md

 ## Installation
-1. Make sure you have Node.js, Express, and installed on your system.
+1. Ensure you have Node.js, Nodemon, Express, Sequelize, and mySQL workbench installed on your system.
 2. Clone the repository: `git clone https://github.com/Indrajeet790/BokkStore-assignment
 3. Install the dependencies: `npm install`
-4. Start the server: `node index.js`
+4. Start the server: `npm start
-5. The API will be available at `http://localhost:8000`.
+5. The API will be available at `http://localhost:7000`.

 ## Usage